allyoucanmap/MapStore2/docs/developer-guide/customize-theme.md

 ## Override Styles in a Project

-Styles can be overridden declaring the same rules in a less module placed in a new project.
+Styles can be overridden declaring the same rules in a scss module placed in a new project.

 Below steps to configure a custom theme and override styles: